Thames Nautical Training College

 The British Admiralty loaned the 50-gun, 1,500-ton frigate HMS Worcester for the scheme, and in 1862 the Thames Marine Officer Training School was opened.
 She was to find her eventual home off Greenhithe, in the Thames, in 1871, after temporary berths at Blackwall, Erith and Southend.
 The college expanded, and the Admiralty provided HMS Frederick William (originally laid down as Royal Frederick), a ship-of-the-line of 86 guns with screw propulsion.
 She was renamed Worcester and refitted in the Victoria Docks before being brought to Greenhithe in 1876.
 About this time the name of the school was changed to the Incorporated Thames Nautical Training College, HMS Worcester (ITNTC).

 David Barker was Captain-Superintendent of the Nautical Training College from 1892 until 1919 and was knighted in 1920.

 By 1922 the college had purchased the house and grounds of Ingress Abbey in Greenhithe to provide shore facilities.
 In 1938, the clipper Cutty Sark was acquired by the college and berthed alongside Worcester and during the Second World War, some seamanship classes were held in her.
 In 1954 Cutty Sark left Greenhithe to be docked permanently at Greenwich, where she is now a museum ship.
 With the onset of war in 1939, Worcester cadets moved to Foots Cray Place near Sidcup, and the ship was handed back to the Admiralty.
 The third Worcester (formerly HMS Exmouth) arrived at Greenhithe in January 1946.
 She had previously been used as an accommodation ship at Scapa Flow.
-The ship, built in 1905, was the Royal Navy's first specially commissioned training ship.
 In 1968 the ITNTC became part of the Merchant Navy College at Greenhithe.
 Worcester became redundant and was sold to be broken up in Belgium in 1978.

 Many Worcester cadets, who automatically became cadets of the Royal Naval Reserve during their time in the ship, entered the Royal Navy and British merchant navy.
 On leaving Worcester a number rose to the highest ranks of their profession, including those who became commodores of leading merchant fleets.
 In the period up to 1946, two Victoria Crosses and one George Cross were awarded to former Worcester cadets.